Mayankkrai16/typing-speed-web-app/README.md

 Creating charts with Chart.js
 Organizing code in a cleaner and more maintainable way

-**🙌 Acknowledgements**
+# 🙌 Acknowledgements

--Chart.js for charts and data visualization
+- 📊 Chart.js — for charts and data visualization
--Google Fonts for typography
+- 🎨 Google Fonts — for typography